sphan35/Election_Analysis/README.md

   - Raymon Anthony Doane
   - Charles Casper Stockham

-- The candidate results were:
+- The **candidate results** were:
-  - Candidate 1 received "x%" of the vote and "y" number of votes.
+  - Diana DeGette received 73.8% of the vote and 272,892 number of votes.
-  - Candidate 2 received "x%" of the vote and "y" number of votes.
+  - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.
-  - Candidate 3 received "x%" of the vote and "y" number of votes.
+  - Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
 - The winner of the selection was:
-  - Candidate (1, 2, or 3), who received "x%" of the vote and "y" number of votes.
+  - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview